-Dr Nicola Henry is Associate Professor and Vice-Chancellor's Senior Research Fellow in the Centre for Global Research at RMIT University (Melbourne, Australia).
+Dr Nicola Henry is Associate Professor and Vice-Chancellor's Principal Research Fellow in the Centre for Global Research at RMIT University (Melbourne, Australia).
 She has 20 years’ experience in research on sexual violence in both international and domestic criminal justice realms with a focus on post-conflict justice (war crimes trials, civil society tribunals), rape law reform, sexual assault on university campuses and technology-faciliated sexual violence.
 She is currently a Chief Investigator (with Drs Asher Flynn and Anastasia Powell) on a Criminology Research Grant (CRG) examining image-based sexual abuse in the Australian context (2016-17).
 She is also Chief Investigator (with Drs Asher Flynn and Anastasia Powell; and Professors Clare McGlynn, Erika Rackley and Nicola Gavey) on an Australian Research Council (ARC) Discovery project on image-based sexual abuse in Australia, New Zealand and the UK (2017-2020).

 Previously, she was a Chief Investigator with Dr Anastasia Powell on an Australian Research Council (ARC) Discovery project that examined technology-facilitated sexual violence against adults (2013-16).